morawskim/sf-utils/README.md

 ### FakeTranslator

-The `FakeTranslator` class can be used in a unit tests to check whether the service used a translator to translate some messages.
+The `FakeTranslator` class can be used in a unit tests instead of using a stub.
+At the moment only `id` and `locale` arguments are supported.

 ```php
 <?php